-This Web site is operated by me, Jonathan Rothwell, in the United Kingdom, and is hosted using Ghost Foundation on their servers in Amsterdam, The Netherlands.
+This Web site is owned and operated by me, Jonathan Rothwell, in the United Kingdom.
+It is hosted by Ghost Foundation on their servers in Amsterdam, The Netherlands.
 Visitors are counted using Plausible which is hosted in Germany.

 You can ask questions about this policy by sending a mail to

 You can become a member of this Web site, and may do so by entering your email address, which is then stored on file.
 At this point, Ghost will also collect the country you appear to be in.

 Your email address will only be used for the purposes outlined below.
 It will never be shared with anyone else.

 If you choose to receive posts via email ('subscribing') then your email address will be used to email you when a new post is published, as you asked.